z669016/adventofcode-2017/README.md

 A nasty one this time ... first I had a mistake in one of the rotations (indeed, didn't completely test them), then I missed some combinations of flipping and rotating.
 Lost quite some time finding that issue.

+I've created an ```Enhancer``` class, that loads a set of enhancer rules.
+It is capable of transforming a grid according to the rules a number of times.
+You need to ensure you cover all possible rotation and flipping to find the right transformation rule for each enhancement.
+You need to cover no-flip and rotation, a horizontal flip anr rotation, vertical flip and rotation, horizontal and vertical flip and rotation, and vertical and horizontal flip and rotation.

 ## Day 22
 Pretty straight forward ... took some grid-methods from day 21 and moved them into a GridUtils class for reuse, also added a method to grow the current grid (current size * 3 and the old grid comes in the center of the new one).